 No. Indicator Description/question Data set 3.1.1 High Court independence (v2juhcind) ES: When the High Court in the judicial system is ruling in cases that are salient to the government, how often would you say that it makes decisions that merely reflect government wishes regardless of its sincere view of the legal record?
 V-Dem 3.1.2 Lower court independence (v2juncind) ES: When judges not on the High Court are ruling in cases that are salient to the government, how often would you say that their decisions merely reflect government wishes regardless of their sincere view of the legal record?
 V-Dem 3.1.3 Compliance with High Court (v2juhccomp) ES: How often would you say the government complies with important decisions of the High Court with which it disagrees?
 V-Dem 3.1.4 Compliance with judiciary (v2jucomp) ES: How often would you say the government complies with important decisions by other courts with which it disagrees?
-V-Dem 3.1.5 Independent Judiciary (injud) IC: The extent to which the judiciary is not independent; partially independent; generally independent of control from other sources, such as another branch of the government or the military.
-CIRIGHTS 3.1.6 Rule of Law (F1) IC: Is there an independent judiciary?
+V-Dem 3.1.6 Rule of Law (F1) IC: Is there an independent judiciary?
 Freedom in the World 3.1.7 Separation of power (separation) IC: Ten-point scale corresponding to answer choices that range from 'There is no separation of powers, neither de jure nor de facto' to 'There is a clear separation of powers with mutual checks and balances'.
 BTI 3.1.8 Independent judiciary (judiciary) IC: Ten-point scale corresponding to answer choices that range from 'The judiciary is not independent and not institutionally differentiated' to 'The judiciary is independent and free both from unconstitutional intervention by other institutions and from corruption.
 It is institutionally differentiated, and there are mechanisms for judicial review of legislative or executive acts'.
 BTI

-Note: ES = expert surveys; IC = standards-based in-house coding; OD = observational data; CM = composite measures.
+Note: ES = expert surveys; IC = standards-based in-house coding